FARAHHAMIDAKHAN/CardViewApp-Project/README.md

 ## 📌

-This project was created for educational and academic purposes only.
 All features and UI elements are for learning and demonstration purposes only.

 ---